- Route: Ozarks

-I am a junior at the University of Texas at Austin studying chemical engineering and Plan II.
+I am a senior at the University of Texas at Austin studying chemical engineering and Plan II.
 I hope to use these two very opposite majors to find novel solutions in whatever I choose to pursue after graduating, whether I go into traditional industry or into research.

 I always enjoy striving to live at my full potential in everything I do.
 I try to stick to my core values by being passionate about living out my faith, pursuing knowledge, and having a bit of an adventure along the way with my friends and family, whether that be through music, food, or deep (and silly) conversations.